oojuolape/EmailGenerator/README.md

 ##LabAssignment4.java
 ###Methods
-public class LabAssignment4 extends JPanel implements ActionListener: is actually the method in which I Created all of the following fields: To, From, Subject message, and I created a send button.
+public class LabAssignment extends JPanel implements ActionListener: is actually the method in which I Created all of the following fields: To, From, Subject message, and I created a send button.

 public void actionPerformed(ActionEvent event): In this function, I created it where it sends the user a null message if the user don't fill out all of the necessary fields.